SonySemiconductorSolutions/aitrios-sample-tool-angle-adjustment/backend/README.md

 > Note: If the secret key is changed, the data already signed/encrypted will be of no use (redo the setup).

+#### Set APP_ENV

+* 'APP_ENV' variable is used to configure the CORS and choose proper Prisma Schema.
+* Please set 'APP_ENV=local' for local setup environment.
+Other valid options are 'azure' & 'aws'.
+* Make sure your APP_SECRET_KEY and DATABASE_URL values are correct as per the APP_ENV value.

 ### Run Backend Server